datastax/dsbulk/manual/settings.md

 #### -maxErrors,--log.maxErrors _&lt;number&gt;_

 The maximum number of errors to tolerate before aborting the entire operation.
-Set to either a number or a string of the form `N%` where `N` is a decimal number between 0 and 100.
-Setting this value to `-1` disables this feature (not recommended).
+This can be expressed either as an absolute number of errors – in which case, set this to an integer greater than or equal to zero; or as a percentage of total rows processed so far – in which case, set this to a string of the form `N%`, where `N` is a decimal number between 0 and 100 exclusive (e.g. "20%").
+Setting this value to any negative integer disables this feature (not recommended).

 Default: **100**.